browserengineering/book/book/chrome.md

         self.active_tab = None
 ```

-When it comes to user interaction, think of the `Browser` as "active"
-and the `Tab` as "passive".
-It's the job of the `Browser` is to call
-into the tabs as appropriate.
-So the `Browser` handles all events:
+Since the `Browser` owns the window, it handles all events:

 ``` {.python}
 class Browser: